 Treatment sessions often last 3-8 minutes long.
 For the first three weeks, treatment may be 2-3 times per week then drops down to one per week but each horse will have a tailored treatment programme.
 Owners may be present and most horses can nibble on a net during treatment.

-Why should I chose this method of treatment?
+Why should I choose this method of treatment?

 This form of treatment is non-invasive and pain free.
 Treatment is very quiet so horses do tend to settle quickly.
 Another positive is most insurance companies will cover treatment as it is recommended by your veterinary surgeon.